WoodOxen/tactics/README.md

 ## About

-Tactics is a comprehensive simulator tailored for autonomous driving research.
+Tactics is a open-source simulator tailored for autonomous driving research.
 The primary goal of this project is to provide academia with a collection of Out-Of-The-Box (OOTB) functionalities, facilitating quick exploration of tasks related to perception and decision-making.
 The potential applications of Tactics encompass:

 :construction: controlling: realistic vehicle dynamics for different types of vehicles